Why should you eat pomegranate seeds and what are the best ways to add them to your diet?

-Pomegranate is a fruit with a size of a large orange with thick skin which ranges in color from brownish-yellow to deep red.
+Pomegranate is a fruit a size of a large orange with thick skin which ranges in color from brownish-yellow to deep red.
 Breaking through that thick skin to get to the juicy ruby-red seeds known as arils ( a name that includes the seed and juice around it ) is worth the effort because these seeds are so healthy and many benefits lie within.

 These arils inside the pomegranate are what we commonly refer to as “pomegranate seeds“.
-They are typically eaten raw or processed into pomegranate juice and pomegranate seed oil which helps soothe dry skin, reduce the appearance of wrinkles, improve collagen production and skin elasticity.
+They are typically eaten raw or processed into pomegranate juice and pomegranate seed oil which helps soothe dry skin, reduce the appearance of wrinkles, and improve collagen production and skin elasticity.

 Pomegranate seeds nutrition

 As we can see from the nutrition facts, pomegranate seeds are a great source of several nutrients including vitamin K, vitamin C, folate, and potassium.
 Plus they are also low in calories which makes them a delicious and ideal snack for anyone watching their weight.

 Pomegranate seeds are also rich in fiber, the main types of fiber are cellulose and lignin.
 The majority of that fiber is found in the white seeds hiding beneath the pockets of juice.

 Like all fruit components, pomegranate seeds contain antioxidants.
 However, they are not as rich in antioxidants as the arils.
 The seeds contain various phenolic acids and polyphenols including flavonoids, tannins, and lignans.

 Now when we know that pomegranate seeds are a great source of nutrients and vitamins, let’s see why these tiny, juicy red seeds are good for you and how to add them to your diet.

 The simple answer is YES.
 The pomegranate seeds are good for you and we will show you here why you should eat pomegranate seeds.